Is Bone Broth Really Good For You?

-Is bone broth better than Botox?
-Bone broth is said to ERASE wrinkles, improve immunity, and strengthen your joints, bones, and teeth.
+Is bone broth really good for you?
+The benefits of bone broth include better skin, improved immunity, and healthier joints, bones, and teeth.
 I have had great results that I’m excited to share.

-As someone who promotes good skin care practices, I was especially curious is bone broth better than botox.
+As someone who promotes good skin care practices, I was especially curious does bone broth really work.

-After reading how good it was for the body, I decided to start making batches of bone broth on a regular basis and drink a cup or two every day.
+After reading that bone broth was good for your skin and body, I decided to start making batches on a regular basis and drink a cup or two every day.
 Along the way I got a lot of teasing.
-For some reason, some people think it’s weird to make a huge vat of bone broth every week.

 So Why Drink Bone Broth?